thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-coding.md

 To keep our application always working at any given time, we may only [commit](#commit) on green.
 This means, we only commit when the *Local Build* says SUCCESS which also involves all tests being green.

 On the other hand, when committing on red, we violate one of the two paramount practices: [Agree As a Team To Never Break The Build]({% post_url 2022-09-17-the-practices-that-make-continuous-integration-team-working %}#practice-2-agree-as-a-team-to-never-break-the-build).
 Once we violate this practice, we lose the ability to reach Continuous Integration as a team.
-On top of that, we loose the ability to release an increment.
-All things considered, this means the team does not come close to a single piece flow.
+On top of that, we lose the ability to release an increment.
+All things considered, this means the team does not come close to a single-piece flow.
 We learned from [Lean Manufacturing](https://en.wikipedia.org/wiki/Lean_manufacturing) this comes with an increased [lead time](#lead-time) and time to market.

 This is where [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD) supports Continuous Integration.
 We start by writing a failing test.
 We implement as little production code as required to get the test passing to green.
 When the tests are green, we commit into [*Mainline*](#mainline).
 Then we refactor.
 If the test is red, we revert.
 When the test is green again, we commit again into [*Mainline*](#mainline).

 Thus, TDD creates this commit cadence that satisfies [*Commit Frequently*](#practice-6-commit-frequently) and that is required to accomplish a state of Continuous Integration.

 That said, even when not following Test Driven Development, it is possible and still vital to satisfy *Commit Only on Green*.
 But ... we will have less confidence because we are moving forward in the dark.
 For sure, we will move slower.
-Again, this involves longer lead times and increased time to market.
+Again, this involves long lead times and increased time to market.
 What is more, our design will not be as good as when we practice Test Driven Development.
-The importance of Test Driven Development is not the tests, it is to force the code into good design and writing testable code.
+The importance of Test Driven Development is not the tests, it is to force the code into good design and write testable code.
 Test Driven Development is a design tool, not a testing tool.

 ## Practice 8: Decouple the Codebase

 To work in small increments, we definitely need a decoupled codebase.

 When a codebase is too coupled, it is arduous to adopt incremental software engineering skills.
-Any change will ripple through the whole codebase, ripping apart the application, and preventing the application from working all the time.
-Again, we incur a sunk cost, because we cannot release what we have already implemented for a long time.
+Any change will ripple through the whole codebase, ripping apart the application and preventing the application from working all the time.
+Again, we incur a sunk cost because we cannot release what we have already implemented for a long time.

 That is why adopting [Ports and Adapters](https://alistair.cockburn.us/hexagonal-architecture/) (aka Hexagonal Architecture) together with [Simple Design](https://wiki.c2.com/?SimpleDesign) is so important.
 These design principles help us in getting a decoupled codebase.
 Consequently, this leads to a more maintainable codebase and even more crucial: [simple code that fits in our head](https://speakerdeck.com/tastapod/why-every-element-of-solid-is-wrong).

-From my humble experience, having small classes, small methods, and applying the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) together with [Dependency Injection Principle](https://en.wikipedia.org/wiki/Dependency_injection) already bring us a long way forward.
+From my humble experience, having small classes, small methods, and applying the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) together with [Dependency Injection Principle](https://en.wikipedia.org/wiki/Dependency_injection) already brings us a long way forward.

-It is generally accepted that adopting these software design principles are beneficial for quality.
+It is generally accepted that adopting these software design principles is beneficial for quality.
 Interestingly, it also optimises the required engineering time to introduce new changes, hence reducing the time and effort spent.
 As such, it also reduces [Operational Expenses](#operational-expenses).

 A decoupled code base also allows for teams or even pairs inside teams to move forward independently.
-Hence, less changes are stuck waiting for other changes to finish.
-Therefore, less time is spend on changes.
+Hence, fewer changes are stuck waiting for other changes to finish.
+Therefore, teams spent less time on changes.

-As a result, it drives down the [lead time](#lead-time) for changes, reducing the time to market and increasing the [Throughput](#throughput) of the IT-delivery process.
+As a result, it drives down the [lead time](#lead-time) for changes, reducing the time to market and increasing the [Throughput](#throughput) of the IT delivery process.

 Because we spent less time on changes, we have a smaller [Inventory](#inventory) of unfinished functionality.
 Together with the reduced Operational Expenses, it reduces the money spent on changes.